open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 **[2]:** The `error.type` SHOULD be predictable and SHOULD have low cardinality.
 Instrumentations SHOULD document the list of errors they report.

-The cardinality of `error.type` within one instrumentation library SHOULD be low, but telemetry consumers that aggregate data from multiple instrumentation libraries and applications should be prepared for `error.type` to have high cardinality at query time, when no additional filters are applied.
+The cardinality of `error.type` within one instrumentation library SHOULD be low.
+Telemetry consumers that aggregate data from multiple instrumentation libraries and applications should be prepared for `error.type` to have high cardinality at query time when no additional filters are applied.

 If the operation has completed successfully, instrumentations SHOULD NOT set `error.type`.

-If a specific domain defines its own set of error identifiers (such as HTTP or gRPC status codes), it's RECOMMENDED to use a domain-specific attribute and also set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.
+If a specific domain defines its own set of error identifiers (such as HTTP or gRPC status codes), it's RECOMMENDED to:

+* Use a domain-specific attribute
+* Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

 `aspnetcore.diagnostics.exception.result` MUST be one of the following: